Xilinx/PYNQ/docs/source/10_libraries_and_overlays.rst

 audio
 -----

 This folder contains the single audio class to use Line in and Headphone out.
-Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using audio on Zybo.
+Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using audio.

 video
 -----

-This folder contains the HDMI and VGA classes to video on Zybo.
-Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using video on Zybo.
+This folder contains the HDMI and VGA classes.
+Please see `The Audio Video Overlay Section <7_audio_video_overlay.html>`_ to learn more about using video.

 tests